Bad-credit auto loans are part of the reason for recovery of car, truck and SUV sales through last year and into 2014.*

 Subprime mortgages – bad-credit loans – were blamed for the financial crisis that caused the Great Recession.

 “Nonprime, subprime and deep subprime loans comprised 55 percent market share for used cars and trucks in Q3, up from 54.5 percent in the year-ago quarter,” according to Experian Automotive.
 “Nonprime, subprime and deep subprime new auto loans made up 26 percent of all new-vehicle financing in Q3, up from 24.8 percent in the same quarter in 2012.”
-So, used car loans are possible.
+So, used car loans are possible for qualified applicants.